FedML-AI/doc.fedml.ai/docs/open-source/api/api-deploy.md

 ### `fedml.api.model_package()`

-Pacakge a model card at local environment to a .zip file format, so that one can use UI to upload to TensorOpera AI Platform.
+Pacakge a model card at local environment to a .zip file format, so that one can use UI to upload to ChainOpera AI Platform.

 :::tip
 If you do not plan to use UI to upload the model card, you do not need to use this api.
 `fedml.api.model_push()` will package and upload the model card directly.
 :::

 **Example**

 ```py
 fedml.api.model_package(name: str) -> str
 ```

 **Arguments**

 - `name (str)`: Model card name.

 **Returns**